Advertiser Disclosure

 According to United, here are the rules to use it:

-4. The cabin of service and award type of the free one-way award is the same or lower than the one-way award preceding it.
+4. The cabin of service and award type of the free one-way award are the same or lower than those of the one-way award preceding it.

-5. If 2 or more one-way awards qualify for this benefit, only the first occurrence will be free.
+5. If 2 or more one-way awards qualify for this benefit, only the first occurrence is free.

 Here’s an example that qualifies: